homedepot/spingo/README.md

 If you want to completely destroy the installation:

-- `terraform destroy` all of the subdirectories in the reverse-order that you ran `terraform apply`
+1. `terraform destroy` all of the subdirectories in the reverse-order that you ran `terraform apply`
-- `scripts/reset_spingo.sh`
+1. execute `scripts/reset_spingo.sh`

 `scripts/reset_spingo.sh` is designed to remove the service accounts that terraform requires.